This post contains affiliate links. Read the full disclosure here.

 Museum of Oslo

 In Frogner Park, you’ll also find the Museum of Oslo.
-This museum recounts the history of Oslo, from the medieval period to the modern day.
+This museum is about the history of Oslo, from the medieval period to the modern day.

 This is a great museum to go to if you specifically want to learn more about the history of the city of Oslo.